sconiglio2003/Arduino-Radio-Modem-/README.md

 # Arduino-Radio-Modem-
-A USB device that will control peripherals for a
+A USB device that will control peripherals for a raspberry pi central OS.
 Development:
   10.28.2025: I need to pause the project due to budgeting and leraning constraints.
 I fully intend to keep developing the project.